These Pumpkin Bread Pudding Cups are a guilt-free way to enjoy fall’s favorite flavors with only 70 calories each!

-This recipe refrigerates well, just reheat before serving.
+If the bread is fresh, the recipe will be really moist.
+If it’s on the way to stale, the bread pudding will have a little more body.
+For food safety purposes, this recipe requires refrigeration after baking.
+Simply microwave or toast before serving.
 For breakfast, top it with some vanilla Greek yogurt or cottage cheese for extra protein.
 A smear of apple butter or nut butter is tasty too.
-Add frozen yogurt or whipped topping for dessert.
+Add frozen yogurt/light ice cream or whipped topping for dessert.
 Yum!

 - 10 slices “light” whole wheat bread, cubed (40-45 calories each)

-- ⅓ cup granulated stevia (cup for cup measure)**
+- 1/3 cup granulated stevia or monkfruit (cup for cup measure)

 - maple syrup for garnish